hendrorahmat/practicum/README.md

 ---
 Q: Do the components render correctly?
 If not, what's wrong in the code?

-A: components will be rendered but not correctly, the problem is in the `src/components/Main.js` `Attempted import error: 'currentUser' is not exported from '../contexts/CurrentUserContext'.` there is no object with name `currentUser`, but you try to import object with name `currentUser` in `Main.js`, so it caused the ui crashed
+A: components will be rendered but not correctly, the problem is in the **src/components/Main.js** **Attempted import error: currentUser is not exported from ../contexts/CurrentUserContext.** there is no object with name **currentUser**, but you try to import object with name `currentUser` in `Main.js`, so it caused the ui crashed

 -----------------------

 Q:Is it possible to simplify the project infrastructure?
 How would you recommend reorganizing it?